-The wicked who compromise with or break God’s commandments, may be exalted for a time, to TEST the called out; because their judgment is reserved for God’s day to judge and to destroy them in the fire.
+The wicked who compromise with or break God’s Word, may be exalted for a time, to TEST the called out; but their judgment is reserved for God’s day to judge and to destroy them in the fire.

 21:28 For ye say, Where is the house of the prince? and where are the dwelling places of the wicked?
 21:29 Have ye not asked them that go by the way? and do ye not know their tokens, 21:30 That the wicked is reserved to the day of destruction? they shall be brought forth to the day of wrath.

 Even if no man can resist a wicked ruler; in the end he shall still die and lay in his grave